-You may also want to get verification of enrollment (at no cost) from SOLUS [accessible through https://my.queensu.ca].
+Get Verification of Enrolment (at no cost) from SOLUS [accessible through https://my.queensu.ca].
 (DO NOT use this letter from SOLUS to apply Study Permit extension.
 For extending Study Permit, request a customized letter (see a sample here) from Registrar’s office or School of Graduate Studies.
-They will provide you the letter to confirm your current enrollment and the expected graduation date which are required by Immigration Canada for your Study Permit extension application) In case there is an issue with that document, students can visit the Records and Services section of the Office of the University Registrar (found in the lower level of Gordon Hall).
+They will provide you a customized letter to not just confirm your current enrolment but also the planned graduation date which is required by Immigration Canada for Study Permit extension application) In case there is an issue with that document, students can visit the Records and Services section of the Office of the University Registrar (found in the lower level of Gordon Hall).

 If your application is successful, your passport will be returned to you with a valid TRV on one page.
 You must enter Canada before the expiry date of the visa.